5 Best Two-Factor Authentication (2FA) Plugins for WordPress

 3. Rublon Two-Factor Authentication

-A traditional two-factor authentication plugin demands that users enter a one-time password each time they want to log in to the WordPress admin.
-But with Rublon you can authenticate by clicking on a link sent to your email or by scanning the code on your login page.
+A traditional two-factor authentication plugin requires users to enter a one-time password each time they log in to the WordPress admin.
+But with Rublon, you can authenticate by clicking on a link sent to your email or by scanning the code on your login page.

 Rublon Two-Factor Authentication works out of the box and requires no configuration.